eBay Selling Limits UK: Where to Check Yours & How to Get an Increase (2026)

 Both caps run at once: in this example the £450 of value headroom runs out before the 15 remaining item slots do.

 When slots are rationed like this, prioritisation is everything: every listing slot should go to the item with the best expected profit after fees, not just the highest sale price.
 A £40 item with £28 net profit deserves a slot ahead of a £120 item that nets £15 after fees and postage.
-If you don’t know those net figures per item, our free eBay fee calculator works them out one at a time, and DashVue tracks real net profit per sale automatically across your whole account (from £8.99/month, 7-day free trial, no card needed), which makes “what fills my limited slots” a sorting exercise instead of a guess.
+If you don’t know those net figures per item, our free eBay fee calculator works them out one at a time, and DashVue tracks real net profit per sale automatically across your whole account (£19/month or £179/year, 7-day free trial needed), which makes “what fills my limited slots” a sorting exercise instead of a guess.

 2. Dispatch on time, every time.
 Set a dispatch time you can genuinely hit, and hand parcels over within it.
 If a one-working-day dispatch means a nightly Royal Mail or Evri drop-off you can’t always make, set two days and beat it.